 Francesco Monticone is an Assistant Professor of Electrical and Computer Engineering at Cornell University.
 He received the B.Sc. and M.Sc. (summa cum laude) degrees from Politecnico di Torino, Italy, in 2009 and 2011, respectively.
 After developing part of his graduate research work in Macquarie University, Sydney, Australia, in 2011 he joined the Metamaterials and Plasmonics Research Laboratory of Dr. Andrea Alù at The University of Texas at Austin (UT), Austin, TX, USA.
 Dr. Monticone received the Ph.D. degree in electrical and computer engineering from UT in 2016.
 In 2015, he also spent a few months as a visiting student researcher at the FOM Institute AMOLF, The Netherlands.
 Dr. Monticone’s current research interests are in the areas of applied electromagnetics, metamaterials, plasmonics, nanotechnology, and nanophotonics, with particular focus on innovative and extreme aspects of wave interaction with engineered materials and nano-structures.
-His recent research work spans a broad range of topics including extreme scattering engineering, cloaking and invisibility, nanoparticles, nanocircuits, nanoantennas, parity-time symmetry, active devices and advanced metasurfaces.
+His recent research work spans a broad range of topics including extreme scattering engineering, cloaking and invisibility, nanoparticles, nanocircuits, nanoantennas, parity-time symmetry, non-Hermitian electromagnetic systems, advanced metasurfaces, and topological photonics.

 Here you can download Francesco Monticone’s full Curriculum Vitae (updated January, 2017).